-People who use the program are required to pay a yearly deductible.
+People who use the program are required to pay an annual deductible (approximately 4% of your household net income).
 Trillium's program year runs from August 1st to July 31st.
 You can join partway through a program year and sometimes you can back date your enrolment.

-The deductible is based on the number of people in your household and your total household net income.
 The program year is divided into four quarters (starting August 1st, November 1st, February 1st, and May 1st), so you don't have to pay your whole deductible at once.
 In each quarter, you will only pay one quarter of your household's total deductible before Trillium will pay for the rest.

 For example, a household with two adults and one child with a total net income of \$40,000 will have a yearly deductible of about \$1,300.00.
-In each quarter they will have to pay \$325.00 in prescription drug costs before Trillium will pay for the rest.
+In each quarter, this household will have to pay \$325.00 out-of-pocket towards prescription costs before Trillium will pay for the rest.

-The program only covers prescription drugs that are listed on the Ontario Drug Benefits (ODB) list of covered drugs, which does not include all of the drugs your Doctor may prescribe.
+The program only covers prescription medications that are listed on the Ontario Drug Benefits (ODB) list of covered medications, which does not include all of the medications your doctor may prescribe.